nicoboyce/ds/main.md

 Sometimes we're a little different to other Zendesk agencies.
 We're not super big and set in our ways, but we have plenty of experience and can work within your processes.

 No task is too big or too small.
-We've set up Zendesk for teams of under ten and we've revamped instances with agents totalling over ten thousand.
+We've set up Zendesk for teams of under ten and we've revamped instances with agents totalling tens of thousands.
 We like a challenge.
 Show us what you've got!

 Get in touch and let's solve interesting problems.